Canada Ranks 15th on Social Progress Index 2024

 Within each sub-category listed above, four to six indicators provide a detailed assessment of societal progress.
 The scores for each indicator are aggregated into a final SPI score out of 100 for every country, providing each with an overall global ranking.

-By providing a comprehensive framework for measuring social progress, the SPI helps policymakers, civil society organizations, and businesses understand the needs and priorities of the countries they serve.
+The SPI provides a comprehensive framework for measuring social progress, helping policymakers, civil society organizations, and businesses understand the needs and priorities of the countries they serve.

 Social Progress & Natural Resources